hydradev0/my-ammex-website-v3/my-ammex-website/PUPPETEER_DEPLOYMENT_FIX.md

 ## Problem
 Payment receipt PDF downloads work on localhost but fail in production on Render with the error:
 ```
-Error: Could not find Chrome (ver.
-141.0.7390.78).
-This can occur if either
-1. you did not perform an installation before running the script (e.g. `npx puppeteer browsers install chrome`) or
-2. your cache path is incorrectly configured (which is: /opt/render/.cache/puppeteer).
+Error: Browser was not found at the configured executablePath (/opt/render/.cache/puppeteer/chrome/linux-141.0.7390.78/chrome-linux64/chrome)
 ```

 ## Root Cause